tomskovich/blog/content/posts/PowerShell - OpenProvider API wrapper.md

 ### Get-OPTransferToken

-Retrieves domain transfer key (EPP key) for one or multiple domains.
+Retrieves domain transfer key (EPP token) for one or multiple domains.

 ```powershell